ecodynlab/GALUP/Index.md

 ## Module 3 - Indices (Environmental Datasets and Variables)
+Remote sensing indices serve the purpose of providing measurable indicators of environmental conditions and changes.
 ### Formulation, use/purpose, and significance
+A database of remote sensing indices and their respective sensors and areas of application are compiled [here](https://www.indexdatabase.de/).
 ### Exercises in GEE to play with indices
 <br>